MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/use-personal-access-tokens-to-authenticate.md

       - Go to **your profile** and select **User settings** > **Personal access tokens**.
 If you can see and manage your PATs here, you have the necessary permissions.
       - Go to your project and select **Project settings** > **Permissions**.
 Find your user account in the list and check the permissions assigned to you.
 Look for permissions related to managing tokens or user settings.
   - If your [organization has policies in place](manage-pats-with-policies-for-administrators.md), an Azure DevOps Administrator might need to grant you specific permissions or add you to an allowlist to create and manage PATs.
   - PATs are connected to the user account that minted the token.
-Depending on the tasks you want the PAT to perform, you might need additional permissions yourself.
+Depending on the tasks the PAT performs, you might need more permissions yourself.
 - **Access levels:** Have at least Basic access.
-- **Security best practices:** Familiarize yourself with [security best practices](../security/security-best-practices.md) for managing PATs. **Use them only when necessary and always regularlu rotate them.**
+- **Security best practices:** Familiarize yourself with [security best practices](../security/security-best-practices.md) for managing PATs. **Use them only when necessary and always regularly rotate them.**

 [!INCLUDE [personal-access-tokens](../../repos/git/includes/personal-access-tokens.md)]